Freight Shipping from Fresno to Charlotte

 How much does it cost to ship freight from Fresno to Charlotte?

-Full truckload (FTL) rates from Fresno, CA to Charlotte, NC currently range from $6,050-$7,457 for a standard dry van load over the 2,814-mile route.
+Full truckload (FTL) rates from Fresno, CA to Charlotte, NC currently range $6,050-$7,457 (roughly $2.18-$2.66 per mile over 2,814 miles).
 LTL shipments typically cost $1,748-$2,792 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fresno to Charlotte?